 H.R.H Princess Owana Kaʻōhelelani

-The unfortunate death of the beloved Queen Liliʻuokalani in 1917 ended the dynastic line of succession.
-After the queens death, her cousin, the High Chiefess Princess Elizabeth Kekaʻaniau Laʻanui became the head of the royal house and the only aliʻi and sole survivor of the royal family who attended the Chiefs Children's School.
-She was officially proclaimed eligible to the throne by King Kamehameha III and was groomed to be a ruler since the age of 5 years old.
-In 1917, Elizabeth is the only aliʻi who could lawfully succeed to the vacant throne under the constitutional laws of the Hawaiian kingdom and publicly proclaimed her sovereign rights as the head of the royal house.
+After the illegal overthrow and the unfortunate death of Queen Liliʻuokalani in 1917 which ended the dynastic line of succession, her cousin, the High Chiefess Princess Elizabeth Kekaʻaniau Laʻanui became the Head of the Royal House and the only aliʻi and sole survivor of the royal family who attended the Chiefs Children's School.
+In 1917, Princess Elizabeth is the only aliʻi who is Pre-emptive to the Throne and Eligible to become a Ruler under the constitutional laws of the Hawaiian Kingdom.

 The hereditary continuation of the dynastic rights of the head of the royal house to the absolute primogeniture of the royal house is a "generation to generation" life long protest against the occupying government, thus preserving sovereignty.

-After the passing of Princess Elizabeth in 1928, her niece, Princess Theresa Owana Kaʻōhelelani Laʻanui inherits the "fons honorum" as head of the royal house and continues her royal prerogatives.
+After the passing of Princess Elizabeth in 1928, her niece, Princess Theresa Owana Kaʻōhelelani Laʻanui inherits the "fons honorum" as Head of the Royal House and continues her royal prerogatives.

 Her son, HRH Prince Noa Kalokuokamaile III will succeed her.